herbie4/no-slug-product-post-types/README.md

 # no-slug-product-post-types

-Tiny little plugin to remove the slug from WooCommerce product post types.
+Tiny little WordPress plugin to remove the slug from WooCommerce product post types.

+Tested with WP version 4.2.4 and WooCommerce version 2.4.6.

 Based on the plugin from Devin Price.